 - Spray a medium cast iron skillet with baking spray or grease with one tablespoon of butter.
 Roll out the store bought pie crust onto a lightly floured surface.
 Roll out an extra ¼ inch each side.
 Place inside skillet and gently place inside skillet leaving the excess hanging off the skillet.

-- Add the apple pie filling on top of the pie crust, sprinkle with the crumb topping, and tuck the excess pie crust alongside the edge of the pie or in any decorative style you would like.
+- Add the apple pie filling on top of the pie crust, sprinkle with the crumb topping, and tuck the excess pie crust alongside the edge of the pie or in any decorative style you like.
 Place in the oven and bake for 40-45 minutes and the pie will be slightly golden.

 - Remove from oven and allow to cool for 15 minutes before serving.